Gain access to personalized product screening, the best pricing, rewards, and more!

 Prevention

-If control efforts are not followed up on, Mesquite will likely reinvade.
-Persistence is the key.
-Monitor your land close to ensure that mesquite is not regrowing.
-While this may be cumbersome, it's easier to prevent Mesquite than it is to deal with mesquite when it is established and growing.
+- Monitor your land closely to ensure that mesquite does not grow.
+While this may be cumbersome, it's easier to prevent Mesquite than to deal with it once it is established and growing.

 Key Takeaways